 New footpath and the shooting lodge

-In further correspondence, Bulland Estate agreed to allow a new permissive footpath over their land from opposite the bottom of Challick Lane to the public path further down, which goes behind Coate Farm in one direction and to Culverhay in the other.
+In further correspondence, Bulland Estate agreed to allow a new and welcome permissive footpath over their land from opposite the bottom of Challick Lane to the public path further down, which goes behind Coate Farm in one direction and to Culverhay in the other.
 This includes a stile by the main entrance gate, as shown in photo below.

 I was also told the shoot “looked at a couple of potential landing locations however it is now likely that we will use Dunkeswell Aerodrome wherever possible and transport guests from there using local private hire firms.”